stupidratstudio/godot-tiled-importer/README.md

 # Tiled Map Importer Improvements

-**This fork will contain much more recent changes and features than the original repository - last commit was 3 years ago.**

-Modified to be more usable in a with newer features of Tiled and Godot.
-Added animations.

 This is a plugin for [Godot Engine](https://godotengine.org) to import `TileMap`s and `TileSet`s from the [Tiled Map Editor](http://www.mapeditor.org).

 **Note: This is compatible only with Godot 3.0 or later.**

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/P5P1GZ0P)
-Donate to the original author on [Ko-fi](https://ko-fi.com/georgemarques).

-If you would like to support this fork, purchase my game, [Indirection](https://store.steampowered.com/app/1744450/Indirection/) on Steam!

 ![animations](https://user-images.githubusercontent.com/45643741/148709100-9248db23-e66b-4112-a659-8cdf01acfff6.gif)
 ![Animations](https://user-images.githubusercontent.com/45643741/148708696-51493ff2-1cea-4924-980d-bf5a77f5bf26.gif)